CRM Strategy: Your 4-Step Approach28 Sep 2020

 That comes down to communicating with your CRM provider about the processes you need in place and finding the best way to do that in your new system.
 From there it’s about training your team…but do make sure you are focusing people in the right places of the system.

 What good is it to have your helpdesk sat in a meeting learning precisely how to use the Opportunities module?
 Not much good at all, right?
 So, as with managing your crew’s time, it’s also vital to manage them in terms of what they learn.
 Not just when they learn it.
-Make sure that your customer service team are ready to pick up and use the helpdesk module and the finance team know how to use the Invoice, Sales Order and Purchase Orders modules.
+Make sure that your customer service team are ready to pick up and use the helpdesk module and the finance team know how to use the Sales Order, Purchase Order, and Invoice modules (include credit invoices).

 As with the marathon we talked about earlier, it would be a bad idea just to throw your whole team into training at the same time.
 For starters, who is running the business whilst they all sit in training sessions?